-Fig. 9.
-The CELL Processor Architecture
+Fig. 11.
+The CELL processor architecture.

-As an application we use a mean filter algorithm that works on a bitmap image of $512 \times 512$ pixels.
-Each pixel is characterized by its intensity ranging over 0..255.
-The output for a pixel is the average of the value of its neighborhood defined as a square (mask) centered around it.
-We have experimented with different mask sizes and focus on the presentation of the results for a $9 \times 9$ mask, that is, k = 8.
+centered around it.
+We have experimented with different mask sizes and focus on the presentation of the results for a 9 × 9 mask, that is, k = 8.
 In order to use SIMD operations to optimize the implementation of the code, we encode a pixel as an integer (b = 4 bytes).
 Based on profiling information, we are able to derive the DMA parameter values: fixed initialization cost $I_0 = 108$ and initialization cost per line $I_1 = 50$ cycles.
-The transfer cost per byte for p processors varies due to packet-level arbitration
+The transfer cost per byte for p processors α_p varies.
+The minimal, maximal and average values of α_p are shown in Table 2.
+This variation is mainly due to packet-level arbitration between request of different processors as well as reading and writing of the same processor.
+We use the average value in our model.
+The computation workload per basic block is roughly $\omega = 62$ cycles (see remarks at the end of the section).